AdobeDocs/experience-manager-65.en/help/sites-authoring/default-components-foundation.md

     * **Spellcheck Text**

       If someone enters a similar term, this text is displayed before the term.
-      For example, if you type geometrixxe, the system displays "Did you mean? geometrixx".
+      For example, if you type `Geometrixxe`, the system displays "Did you mean?
+Geometrixx".

     * **Similar Pages Text**

       The text that is displayed next to a result for similar pages.
-Click this link to see pages that have similar content.
+To see pages that have similar content, click this link.

     * **Related Searches Text**